top of page

 Assess online retention through tracking repeat purchases, subscription renewals and customer lifetime value (CLV).
 Look at how frequently customers return to buy again, how many are renewing their subscriptions and the overall value each customer brings over time.
 This will help you understand how effectively you are retaining your customers.

 Assess retention offline by monitoring repeat visits, client referrals and long-term relationships.
 Check if your offline strategies are encouraging customers to return, refer others and maintain a lasting connection with your brand.
-Evaluate whether your efforts are effectively fostering loyalty among your customers.
+Evaluate whether your efforts are effectively driving loyalty among your customers.

 “Engaging people is about meeting their needs - not yours.” - Tony Robbins